UA-RCL/ua-rcl.github.io/projects/cedr/tutorials/step-by-step/pact25_tutorial.md

 0000588f T DASH_FFT_int_fft
 ```

-After this, we can go to build our application using cross-compilation for arm32.
+After this, we can go to build our application using cross-compilation for aarch64.

 ## ZIP acceleretor Integration
-Due to the overhead associated with SD Card based file transfor overheads, we will also include ZIP accelerator before moving on to the testing on the ZedBoard.
+Due to the overhead associated with SD Card based file transfor overheads, we will also include ZIP accelerator before moving on to the testing on the AUP-ZU3.

 ### Adding ZIP as Resource to CEDR